What is molting?

 White Ring of Death

 The White Ring of Death is one of the most common and recognisable molting issues, identified by a solid clear/white line wrapping around the shrimp's body just behind where the head separates from the body.
+The image below shows a red cherry shrimp with a mild case of the White Ring of Death.

 When a shrimp takes in water to grow in size and break its current exoskeleton, it's supposed to split at the top just behind its head (see the image below), allowing it to bend its head and body through the gap and quickly jump out, leaving its old shell behind.